-These muffins are lightly sweet and packed with festive flavors, but made healthier with whole wheat flour and protein-packed Greek yogurt.
+These delicious Eggnog Muffins are lightly sweet and packed with festive flavors, and also made healthier with whole wheat flour and protein-packed Greek yogurt.

 When the American Dairy Association and Dairy Council (ADADC) asked me to create a healthier recipe using one or more low fat dairy products, my head was filled with so many ideas.
 Naturally, my first thought was to use Greek yogurt but I also wanted to make this recipe festive, and what' amore festive than eggnog?